-Ministry of Law and Human Rights is reviewing the BKKBN Decree No. 9 of 2019.
-The process of implementation and introduction to the technical team have not started yet.
-This decree covers comprehensive supply chain regulation, not only on distribution (like its origin/previous regulation No. 286 of 2011) but also on product selection, planning, procurement, distribution, up to monitoring and evaluation activities.
+The BKKBN Decree No. 9 of 2019 has been finalized and launched to the public on February 2020.
+This decree covers comprehensive supply chain regulation, not only on distribution (as the origin/previous regulation No. 286 of 2011 covered) but also on product selection, planning, procurement, distribution, up to monitoring and evaluation activities.